MarkTee/kattis-command-line-tools/README.md

 ## Limitations

-The diverse array of problems on Kattis introduces some limitations, which are described below.
+The diverse array of problems on Kattis introduces some limitations:

-The vast majority of problems should work fine, but if you notice any problematic problems, please open an issue!

 - Testing is naive (i.e. tests only pass if a solution's output exactly matches the expected output).
 Some Kattis problems have multiple correct answers, or